Very few interview invitations come with a dress code.

 You only get one chance to form a primary impression.
 No matter how beautiful your clothes, your personal hygiene could let you down.

 Top Tips to Remember:

 - Iron your clothes – and check how wrinkled they might look after 2 hours in a car or train.

-- Make sure your hair is clean and tidy – get it cut well in advance of the job interview, so you’re comfortable with the style
+- Get hair your clean and tidy – get it cut well in advance of the job interview, so you’re comfortable with the style.

 - Perfumes and deodorants – it’s great to smell nice, but confirm your favorite scent doesn’t knock out the interviewer; many of us have reactions to strong perfumes and aftershaves!
 If in doubt, ask a trusted friend.